Brain Fog. They Missed the Traumatic Brain Injury.

 He’s right.
 She wouldn’t have.

 The brain I have now is better.
-But the woman who could hold a hundred details in her head while running global workstreams hasn’t fully come back.
+The woman who could hold a hundred details in her head while running global workstreams hasn’t fully come back.
 I’m learning to work with what I have.

-I’m not a doctor.
 I can’t tell you what’s causing your brain fog.
-But if you’ve been explaining it away for years, you’re not alone in that.
+If you’ve been explaining it away for years, you’re not alone in that.
 Mine eventually had a name.
 Yours might too.